-The budget is one of the most important tools for implementing policy and achieving results.
-In its review of agency budget requests, OFM will ask these questions:
+In reviewing agency budget requests, OFM will ask these questions:

-- What are the most effective strategies and activities in which to invest to achieve agency and statewide goals and priorities? - Which activities are mandatory/core to these strategies? - Given financial or other constraints, how can we maximize the outcomes of our highest priority services and activities?
+- What strategies and activities will be most effective in achieving agency and statewide goals and priorities? - Given financial or other constraints, how can we maximize the outcomes of our highest priority services and activities? - How else can the state meet desired outcomes more cost effectively?

-State agency strategic plans, activity descriptions, and decision package information should all focus on answering these questions.
+State agency strategic plans, activity descriptions and decision package information should all focus on answering these questions.
 The best budget proposals are persuasive not only at the agency level, but also in the broader statewide context that OFM and the Legislature must consider when making decisions across state government.
-Proposals that make the strongest case will be those that discuss the value and benefits of the services they deliver to achieve positive statewide outcomes for the citizens of Washington.
+Proposals that make the strongest case will be those that discuss the value and benefits of the services they deliver to achieve positive statewide outcomes.

-Strategic framework - focus on results and strategic plans.
+Strategic framework - focus on results and strategic plans

-Agency budget requests should reflect Governor Inslee's statewide strategic goals articulated through Results Washington and agency-specific strategic plans.
+Agency budget requests should reflect Gov. Inslee's statewide strategic goals articulated through Results Washington and agency-specific strategic plans.